hmcts/fpl-ccd-configuration/playwright-e2e/README.md

 For all options take a look at https://playwright.dev/docs/running-tests

-To execute the 'smoke-test.spec.ts' individually from the Terminal, use the command `yarn playwright test smoke-test.spec.ts`
+To execute the 'smoke-test.spec.ts' individually from the Terminal, use the command `yarn playwright test smoke-test.spec.ts`.

 ## 📁 Structure